darwinlouistoledo/RxUpdateChecker/README.md

 }
 ...
 ```
-Second, you need to add this gradle configuration in your App's `build.gradle` file.
+Then, add this gradle configuration in your App's `build.gradle` file.
 ```gradle
 ...
 dependencies {